raphaelsty/cherche/README.md

 ## Acknowledgements 👏

-TfIdf retriever is a wrapper around [scikit-learn's TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
 Lunr retriever is a wrapper around [Lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
 Flash retriever is a wrapper around [FlashText](https://github.com/vi3k6i5/flashtext).
 DPR, Encode and CrossEncoder rankers are wrappers dedicated to the use of the pre-trained models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) in a neural search pipeline.

 ## Citations